On a sharper bound on the stability of non-autonomous Schr\"odinger equations and applications to quantum control: Hamiltonian forms and quantum dynamics

-This theorem ensures the existence of weak and strong solutions of the Schrödinger equation whenever the form associated with the Hamiltonian is at least $C^2$.
-However, in this work we will need to deal with the case in which $t \mapsto h_t(\Psi,\Phi)$ is not $C^2(I)$ but $C_{\mathrm{pw}}^2(I)$.
-The previous result can be extended to this case.
+This theorem ensures the existence of weak solutions whenever the form associated with the Hamiltonian is $C^1$ and strong solutions of the Schrödinger equation in the case that it is $C^2$.
+The following result is an extension to the case of piecewise continuous functions.